 I conjure Dad in my mind: tall, blond, with hands jammed down in pockets and weight slung to one hip.
 His voice was a tad on the soft side, ears a bit on the long.
 He had a quick temper that would scare the hell out of anyone, but the guy could not hold a grudge for long, for which I was grateful when in highschool I drove our Plymouth station wagon over a guard rail at the liquor store and bent the exhaust pipe 180 degrees back into the car.
 I was afraid to drive home.
-Not only did I think the car would self-combust with a tail pipe jammed into the exhaust system, but I was afraid of Dad.
+Not only did I think the car would self-combust with a tail pipe jammed into the exhaust system, but I was afraid Dad would too.

 The way I see him, Dad was a curious, impetuous child at heart.
 He would try things for a few days, and if his first experience was not a good one, he would throw the whole mess into the garbage and be done with it.
 He didn’t waste his time.

-Exercise weights and straps meant to trim pounds gained after quitting his four-pack-a-day cigarette habit were relegated to the top shelf of his bedroom (“I haven’t lost one goddamn pound and my back still hurts like a son-of-a-bitch!”).
+Exercise weights and straps meant to trim pounds gained after quitting his four-pack-a-day cigarette habit were relegated to the top shelf of his bedroom next to his rifle for shooting gophers.
+“I haven’t lost one goddamn pound and my back still hurts like a son-of-a-bitch!”

 Not long ago I found an orange AM clock radio in the garage at my mom’s house.
-It was the radio from the laundry room where I spent hours as a child, either ironing or sewing clothes, before I discovered boys and learned how to drive.
+It was the radio from the laundry room where I spent hours as a child, either ironing or sewing clothes before I discovered boys and learned how to drive.
 Thrilled to find something made by Dad, I plugged it in and turned the dial.
 It still worked.